danielbush/simplesamlphp-rocketchat/README.md

 **Test**

 * `http://simplesaml.local` should show a generic apache ubuntu page
-* `http://simplesaml.local/simplesaml` should redirect to a installation page
+* `http://simplesaml.local/simplesaml` should redirect to a simplesaml "home" page
 * `http://rocketchat.local` should show your dev rocketchat

 Configure rocketchat (login as admin):